High-Performance-IO/CAPIO-CL/doxygen/syntax_v1.md

   dirname.
 Its value can be either:
     - `on_n_files`: to express the Commit on N Files commit rule.
-If this commit rule is chosen, then the keyword `n_files` must be set to `N` (integer ≥ 1).
+If this commit rule is chosen, then the keyword `n_files` must be set to `N` (integer greater than 1).
 The directory will be considered committed as soon as `N` files are committed inside it.;
     - `on_termination`: to express the CoT semantic (default);
     - `on_file`: to express the CoF semantic.
 In this case, the keyword `files_deps`, whose value is an array of filenames or directory names, defines the set of dependencies.